Tweetcoin/Core/README.md

 </div>

-Tweetcoin is a community-driven cryptocurrency that was inspired by a Shiba Inu meme.
+Tweetcoin is a community-driven cryptocurrency that was inspired by Bitcoin and Litecoin.
 The Tweetcoin Core software allows anyone to operate a node in the Tweetcoin blockchain networks and uses the Scrypt hashing method for Proof of Work.
 It is adapted from Bitcoin Core and other cryptocurrencies.

-For information about the default fees used on the Dogecoin network, please refer to the [fee recommendation](doc/fee-recommendation.md).
+For information about the default fees used on the Tweetcoin network, please refer to the [fee recommendation](doc/fee-recommendation.md).

 **Website:** [tweetcoin.us](https://tweetcoin.us)